-We are thrilled to announce that our Experience/Arts partnership with Grafton County Senior Citizens Council has been awarded a second year of funding from Aroha Philanthropies and the Couch Family Foundation.That means we’ll be able to offer another series of eight arts classes for adults ages 55 and older – in Plymouth, Haverhill, Lebanon and Littleton, and perhaps in Lincoln and Canaan as well.
+We are thrilled that our Experience/Arts partnership with Grafton County Senior Citizens Council has been awarded a second year of funding from Aroha Philanthropies and the Couch Family Foundation.
+Beginning next month we’ll be offering another series of eight arts classes for adults ages 55 and older – in Plymouth, Haverhill, Lebanon and Littleton.
+We’ll be starting off mid-May with “Working with Clay” at the Littleton Studio School and “Photographing Nature” at the Horse Meadow Senior Center.
 If you are a potential participant, please contact us at firstname.lastname@example.org to make sure you are put on the list to hear what classes have been scheduled.
 Read more about Experience/Arts here.

 May 20-22, internationally acclaimed Syrian clarinetist/composer Kinan Azmeh and Sri Lankan-born pianist/composer Dinuk Wijeratne share their stirring "Art of the Duo" programs across northern New Hampshire.
 These world-class artists fuse elements of Arabic and south-east Asian vocabulary with classical and jazz music idioms to create a new sonic world that the legendary Marcel Khalife called "wings of breath."
 Their residency will also address issues from collaboration and creativity to cultural awareness in talks, lecture-demonstrations and community gatherings.
 Contact us if you’d like to be part of this amazing residency!
 Read more here.